derailed-archive/derailed-legacy/README.md

 > With its guidance, we'll build and create,
 > And our abilities, forever elevate.
 > A true marvel of engineering,
-> Derailed, our ultimate weapon, in the gaming scene.
+> Derailed, our ultimate weapon, for and by Gamers.

 Platform for Gamers.
 The Derailed monorepo powered by multiple tools.